Actindo-AG/Documentation/Channels/UserInterface/07c_Logging.md

 ![Debug](../../Assets/Screenshots/Channels/Settings/Logging/Debug.png "[Debug]")

 - *Apply from default* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")
-    Activate this toggle to apply the default cleanup time of 3 hours to logs with the *Debug* level.
+    Enable this toggle to apply the default cleanup time of 3 hours to logs with the *Debug* level.
 The *Cleanup time in h* field is locked.
-Deactivate the toggle to unlock the *Clean up time in h* field and enter a different log cleanup time.
-By default, this toggle is active.
+Disable the toggle to unlock the *Clean up time in h* field and enter a different log cleanup time.
+By default, this toggle is enabled.

 - [SAVE]
     Click this button to save the defined cleanup time for the selected log level.

 - *Cleanup time in h*
     Enter the number of hours after which the selected log will be deleted.
-This field is locked when the *Apply from default* toggle is active.
+This field is locked when the *Apply from default* toggle is enabled.